 Try out some yoga

-Yoga is one of the most popular exercise practices in the world, with millions of people using the downward dog to improve their heart health, relieve anxiety and decrease stress.
+Yoga is one of the most popular exercise practices in the world and makes it onto many people’s list of hobbies, with millions of people using the downward dog to improve their heart health, relieve anxiety and decrease stress.

 With so many tutorials online, yoga is a hobby that you can get started with very easily.
 Yoga with Adrienne is used by over seven million people and offers a great video on yoga for beginners.
 In this video, you’ll learn about basic breathing techniques and postures that you can improve on over time.